dhis2/dhis2-docs/src/developer/web-api/analytics.md

 }
 ```

+This response displays the execution plan that the PostgreSQL planner generates for the supplied statement.
+The execution plan shows how the table(s) referenced by the statement will be scanned — by plain sequential scan, index scan, etc. — and if multiple tables are referenced, what join algorithms will be used to bring together the required rows from each input table.

+The most critical part of the display is the estimated statement execution cost, which is the planner's guess at how long it will take to run the statement.

 All entry points are secured by authorization.
 The user has to be in  **ALL** or **F_PERFORM_ANALYTICS_EXPLAIN** role.

 ## Analytics explain { #webapi_analytics_explain }